Pauline Musters: Life

 Musters was born in 1878 in Ossendrecht in North Brabant province, The Netherlands.
 She was the seventh child of carpenter Michiel Musters (1843–1889) and Anna Maria Couwenbergh.
 She had five sisters and three brothers.
-At birth she measured only 11.8 in (30 cm).
-At age nine she was 1 ft 9.5 in (54.61 cm) and weighed only 4 lb 5 oz.
+At birth she measured 11.8 in (30 cm).
+At age nine she was 1 ft 9.5 in (54.61 cm) and weighed 4 lb 5 oz.

-When she was two years old, her father began showing her on fun fairs, and she toured since childhood.
+When she was two years old, her father began showing her at fun fairs, and she toured since childhood.
 Pauline's celebrity meant unexpected wealth for her family: impresario Émile Grandsart offered her father the fourfold annual salary to let her appear in Grandsart's travelling theatre.
-Michiel Musters could buy several plots of land and on the facade of the house he built on Ossendrecht village street there were the words “Maison Princesse Pauline” written in golden letters.
+Michiel Musters could buy several plots of land and on the facade of the house he built on Ossendrecht village street there were the words "Maison Princesse Pauline" written in golden letters.

-After her father's death in 1889, Pauline toured with her Belgian brother-in-law Joseph “Sjef” Verschueren, her sister Cornelia's husband.
+After her father's death in 1889, Pauline toured with her Belgian brother-in-law Joseph "Sjef" Verschueren, her sister Cornelia's husband.
 First they travelled the Netherlands and Belgium, followed by Germany, France, and England (visiting Berlin, Paris, Bordeaux, London, and Liverpool, among others).
-At first, she was only put on display; later on she would perform in theatres, in the circus, or freak shows as a “living doll”, thereby dancing, performing acrobatic acts, singing, and interacting with the audience.
+At first, she was only put on display; later on she would perform in theatres, in the circus, or freak shows as a "living doll", thereby dancing, performing acrobatic acts, singing, and interacting with the audience.
 She drew up to 800 spectators.
-Soon she exclusively used the stage name “Princess Pauline”.
+Soon she exclusively used the stage name "Princess Pauline".
 She would wear elegant fancy dresses that were tailored to measure.
-She spoke Flemish, French, German, and a little English.
+She spoke Flemish Dutch, French, German, and a little English.

 She was received, among others, by Queen Emma of the Netherlands and Emperor Wilhelm II of Germany.